elixir-europe/rdmkit/pages/national_resources/se_resources.md

       Your_tasks: [dmp]
     url: https://dsw.scilifelab.se/
   - name: SciLifeLab Data Repository (Figshare)
-    description: A repository for publishing any kind of research-related data when no domain-specific repositories exist, e.g. documents, figures, or presentations.
+    description: A repository for publishing life science research outputs that do not fit within existing domain-specific repositories, including datasets, documents, figures, and presentations, hosted on SciLifeLab's local Figshare instance.
     how_to_access: Available to everyone with an affiliation to a Swedish academic institution.
     instance_of: figshare
     related_pages: